2017-usfca-biol-395/emmagibson-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

 Introduction
 ============

-As recent advancements in gene sequencing technology make studying microbiomes more and more accesible, studies of the human microbiomes have shown that they can vary widely from person to person.
+As recent advancements in gene sequencing technology make studying microbiomes more and more accessible, studies of the human microbiomes have shown that they can vary widely from person to person.
 In this study, Fierer *et al.* focused on microbial communities living on peoples' skin.
-They were able to prove that miceobes from a person's skin can remain on an object they have touched for up to two weeks, and sequences from these microbes can be used to accurately match which person has touched a given object.
+They were able to prove that microbes from a person's skin can remain on an object they have touched for up to two weeks, and sequences from these microbes can be used to accurately match which person has touched a given object.
 Whereas the original authors focused on using skin microbes for forensic analysis, I focused on investigating what these unique communities could tell me about the individuals they came from.

 Methods
 =======